Elehiggle/ChatGPTMattermostChatbot/README.md

 ![Mattermost DALL-E-3 chat with bot example](./dalle3.png)

-The bot listens to "draw", and if you send "#draw", it will try to use your prompt as is without any modification by the API.
+The AI will generate pictures for you.
+If you start your message with a "#" it will try to use your prompt as is without any modification by the API.
-In the future this will be contextual and won't require certain keywords.

 ## How does this bot differ from the official Mattermost AI plugin?